The three core strategic functions of St John’s Catholic Primary School Governing Body are:

 As part of the governors annual work programme, we review, evaluate, update and agree school policies.
 This includes our responsibility to have oversight of Safegaurding and our duty to keep children safe.

-We always welcome suggestions, feedback and ideas from parents – please contact the Co-Chairs, Nicolay Sorensen and Anjali Kemwal via the School Office.
+We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governor, Mr Christopher Briggs, via the school office.